amhsirak/picture-puzzle/README.md

 In this game, the user must order the pieces of the picture near others to complete the desired picture.

-The game has 4 buttons : Start/Stop, Play/Pause, Shuffle and Load and a Timer.
+It has 4 buttons : Start/Stop, Play/Pause, Shuffle and Load and a Timer.

 START/STOP : Can be used to start or stop the game.